elunna/nerfhack-changelog/README.md

 * Reverse the name of the HACKEM MUCHE scroll
 * Using a cursed unlocking tool has a chance to break (Evil)
 * Using eroded unlocking tools also has a chance to break.
-* Credit cards may slip through a lock when cursed or hero is fumbling (from xNetHack).
+* Credit cards may slip through a lock when cursed or hero is fumbling (xnh).
 * Playing eroded musical instruments can break the instrument or fail to play.
 * Applying rusty stethoscope is much less effective.
 * Rusty tin openers can break.